tobealive/docs/docs/concepts/writing-documentation.md

 ## Module Documentation

 Documentation for modules is written in a separate file **README.md** in the root of the module folder.

 The file must start with a header:

 ```md
 ## Description:
 ```

-Which must be followed by a description of the module.
+which must be followed by a description of the module.

 ## Documentation Generation

-To generate documentation use vdoc, for example `v doc net.http`.
+To generate documentation use `vdoc`, for example `v doc net.http`.

 ## Newlines in Documentation Comments